 The Department of Justice and the Department of Education's National Center for Educational Statistics also protect certain data by statute (see 42 U.S.C.
 3789g(a) and 20 U.S.C.
 1221e-1).

 Where consent is required a copy of each consent form that the participants have signed should be given to them to keep for their records.
 Example consent forms are attached as appendices to this document.
-Click here for PDF or MS Word forms
+Click here for or forms.

 The following documentation about informed consent should be included on (or with) the IRB Application for Review form:

 Explanation of how subjects are told about the project and how they are invited to participate;

 Written statement of the oral information or a copy of the written information given to the subjects and/or their representatives to enlist their voluntary participation in the study (especially important in securing the assent of minors);